You’ve had your baby, and you opted to breastfeed with a pump. The next step would be to find and buy the best breast pump for your needs right?

-For that reason, it is also great for working moms.
+For that reason, it is also great for you working moms.

 It is very easy to clean and it dries quickly so when discussing convenience, this definitely checks all the boxes.
 I would say that it is very close to the Medela Pump In Style, however it almost seems like it falls just short in terms of potency so it is #2 on the list of the electric type.

-– Double electric pump for maximum efficiency and convenience.
+– Double electric capability for maximum efficiency and convenience.

 – Compatible with all standard sized bottles.